 - Hinged doors with flush thresholds for easy personnel or equipment access

-- Large fabricated doors or other closures where it is impractical to machine the sealing surfaces to accommodate conventional seals and gaskets.
+- Large fabricated doors or other closures where it is impractical to machine the sealing surfaces to accommodate conventional compression seals and gaskets.

-PDF Download: Designing With Inflatable Seals
+Designing with Inflatable Seals